mocs524/greybus-spec/source/bridged_phy.rst

 Greybus UART Receive Data Status Flags
 """"""""""""""""""""""""""""""""""""""

-Table :num:`table-uart-receive-data-request` defines the values supplied as flag values for the Greybus UART receive data request.
+<GYBS.P.0702.001>Table :num:`table-uart-receive-data-request` defines
-Any combination of these values may be supplied in a single request.
+the values supplied as flag values for the Greybus UART receive data request.
+Any combination of these values may be supplied in a single request.</GYBS.P.0702.001>

 .. figtable::
     :nofig: